Losing a family member is never easy, and the last thing you will want to worry about is the inheritance tax liability in such an event.

 - Help with drawing up and reviewing your will

 - Making full use of exemptions and lower tax rates on lifetime transfers

 - Matters relating to agricultural or business property

 - Transferring assets into trust.

 If you would like to know more about this service, please do get in contact with one of our partners on +44 (0)20 8861 7575.

-If you prefer, please complete the form on the right and we will call you straight back and answer any questions you may have.
+If you prefer, please complete the form on the right and we’ll call you straight back within 24 hours) and answer any questions you may have.